sheetal404/Photography/README.md

-This a demo photography site built with HTML and CSS.
+This a demo photography site built with HTML and CSS created for Newton School HTML project.